 This test helps you to identify the global citizenship skills you have, and at what level.
-The test takes about 30 minutes to complete although it depends on your skill level and how many examples you complete.
+The test takes about 30 to 45 minutes to complete although it depends on your skill level and how many examples you complete.

 After asking a few personal questions, the test measures each skill through a series of tick boxes; you simply choose the box that applies best to you.
 It is a self-assessment so the results will only be useful if you complete it honestly.